usnistgov/OSCAL/docs/content/learn/tutorials/general/extension.md

   }
 }
 {{< /highlight >}}
 When using `links` to reference a back-matter `resources`, the `link` must use the resource's `uuid` property as the pointer.
 The `resource` property may have an `rlinks` object array that points to the (external) content via the `href` property.

 Optionally, the `rlinks` property can also include a hash (e.g., to ensure the integrity of the referenced content), however, that is an advanced concept that is not covered in this tutorial.

-Notice that in this example, the `links` object array on line 9 provides a fragment rather than a URL.
+Notice that in this example, the `links` object array on line 9 provides a fragment rather than a more complete URI.
 OSCAL interprets this as a pointer to a back matter resource `uuid` (see line 21).
 Within `resources`, several items are referenced (via `rlinks`).
 Each `rlink` must have a URL reference (`href`).
 The third `rlink` in this example provides a relative path.
 All of the other `rlink` properties (e.g., `media-type` and `hash`) are optional.
 Unlike `links`, `rlinks` do not have any `rel` properties to provide additional context, nor do they have `text` properties.
 OSCAL content authors should consider these subtle differences when deciding whether to use `links` or `rlinks`.

 {{% /tab %}}
 {{% tab %}}